skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 sense the tide has turned.

 At last they depart, heading west towards Washport.
 They re-seal the Magus Archives before they leave.
-As far as Eomer is concerned they own the place now, so they may as well start taking care of it.
+As far as Eomier is concerned they own the place now, so they may as well start taking care of it.

 The great cloud of ash has dissipated and been blown out to sea, but